Field Guide — Case Study

 Question the frame

-The team said "literacy."
-The data said "overload."
-The system said "broken promises."
-The real problem is rarely the stated problem — and the reframe is where the design work begins.
+The true problem is rarely the stated problem.
+The reframe is where the design work begins.

 02